Overview

 Battle End

-The battle ends when one combatant's Hit Points goes to zero or below
+The battle ends when one character's hit points goes to zero.

-- If the Valiant Warrior fails, they are mocked by the evil Mugwump.
+- If the Aspiring Warrior wins, they are congratulated by the Guardian Mugwump and allowed to proceed.

 Repeating Play